programmfabrik/easydb-documentation/content/releases/_index.en.md

 easydb is regularly updated with new functions, error solutions, and overall improvements

-> **Please note that from July 2018 we will change our release cycle from two to three weeks.**

-* A new version is prepared every 2 weeks and, - if appropriate for customers - published, and is then ready to be updated.
+* A new version is prepared every 3 weeks and, - if appropriate for customers - published, and is then ready to be updated.
 * Bug fixes can create additional versions (also called "patches").

 ## Update